BrianGardnerAtl/website/_drafts/setup_and_text.md

 }
 ```

-To display items in a row with compose, you just use the `Row` component.
+To display items in a row with compose, you use the `Row` component.
 This
-component takes a lambda argument with each of the composable items it needs to
+component accepts a lambda argument with each of the items it needs to
 render.

 ### Checking progress in the preview

 Building composable functions is quick and I want to be able to verify they look
-correct before moving forward.
+correct before continuing.
 Adding the views to my `MainActivity` view is one
 option but then I have to wait for the project to build and deploy each time I
-want to change something and see how it looks.
-Instead, I can take advantage of
+want to change something.
+A better alternative is the `@Preview` annotation.

-the `@Preview` annotation.
+Applying this annotation to a composable function renders its content in

-At the bottom of the generated `MainActivity` class there is a default preview
+the preview pane in Android Studio.
+I use this to create a preview function to
-function.
-This uses the default Hello Android! text so it is not useful so I'll
+view the progress of my tweet view.
+For now, it displays my current
-change it to display my `UserInfoRow`.
+`UserInfoRow`.

 ```kotlin
 @Preview